HabitLite/HabitLite/temp_level requirements.md

 //progress should also update every time user gains XP...
   //because of this, perhaps level table should also store previous level's max XP

+//could just make getter for progress in user for above
+  //every time user gains XP, in updateUser progress will also be updated and sent back